janl/mustache.js/README.md

 #### Setting in JavaScript

-The `tags` property of the `Mustache` object holds an array consisting of the opening and closing tag values.
+The `Mustache.tags` property holds an array consisting of the opening and closing tag values.
 Set custom values by passing a new array of tags to `parse()`, which gets honored over the default values, or by overriding the `tags` property itself:

 ```js
 var customTags = [ '<%', '%>' ];